KleoPetroff/react-github-portfolio/README.md

 2. Install all dependencies using `npm install`.
 3. Start the project by running `npm start`.

+### Prettier and Precommit Hooks

+Prettier is used for automatic code formatting.
+It's executed on every commit using a precommit hook.

 ## Roadmap

 * [ ] Add unit tests, CI and static typing.
-* [ ] _Current Project page_ - a page with a detailed information of my current work in progress project.
+* [ ] **_Current Project page_** - a page with a detailed information of my current work in progress project.
-* [ ] "Issues Page" - a social page with all open issues of all my projects listed, where people can give suggestions and propose solutions.
+* [ ] **_Issues Page_** - a social page with all open issues of all my projects listed, where people can give suggestions and propose solutions.

 ## Contributing